Medulloblastoma is a cancerous type of brain tumor. It develops in the cerebellum, a part of the brain near the bottom of the skull.

 When doctors suspect a brain tumor, they’ll do an exam and order an imaging test of the brain, like an MRI (magnetic resonance imaging).
 This test lets them see inside the brain to find any areas that look abnormal.

-If tests show a brain tumor, doctors may do surgery to try to remove as much of it as they can.
+If tests show a brain tumor, doctors may do surgery to safely remove as much of it as they can.
 They’ll test a sample of the tumor for DNA changes known as molecular markers.
 These changes help doctors learn more about the medulloblastoma and make a treatment plan.

-If cancer cells from the tumor may have spread to other areas of the body, doctors will do more tests such as:
+Medulloblastoma cells can spread to other areas of the brain and spine, so doctors will do more tests, including:

 Doctors usually treat medulloblastoma with a combination of surgery, chemotherapy, and radiation therapy.
 When making a treatment plan, they'll consider: